rossana87/Project_3_Wanderlust/README.md

 ### Front-end

-Having successfully built our API and tested it through Insomnia as a team, our focus could be made on designing the webpage which utilises the built API.
+Having successfully built our API and tested it through Insomnia as a team, we now focused in the font-end.

 #### NavBar

 * The navigation bar held a number of functions which were determined to be run using ternaries.
 For instance, if the user is authenticated (logged in), the nav bar needs to show Profile and Logout.
-If the user is not authenticated, it renders two list items for login and registration, each with an `onClick` handler that calls a function to open a modal - Login and Register.
+And if the user is not authenticated, it renders login and register, each with an `onClick` handler that calls a function to open a modal - Login and Register.

 ```js
 <nav>